dschmenk/PLASMA/README.md

 done
 ```

-Three tools are required to build and run this program: **plasm**, **acme**, and **plvm**.
-The PLASMA compiler, **plasm**, will convert the PLASMA source code (usually with an extension of .pla) into an assembly language source file. **acme**, the portable 6502 assembler, will convert the assembly source into a binary ready for loading.
+Three tools are required to build and run this program: **acme**, **plasm**, and **plvm**. **acme**, the portable 6502 assembler, can be dowloaded here: https://sourceforge.net/projects/acme-crossass/.
+The PLASMA compiler, **plasm**, will convert the PLASMA source code (usually with an extension of .pla) into an assembly language source file. **acme** will convert the assembly source into a binary ready for loading.
 To execute the module, the PLASMA portable VM, **plvm**, can load and interpret the bytecode.
 The same binary can be loaded onto the target platform and run there with the appropriate VM.
 On Linux/Unix from PLASMA/src, the steps would be entered as:

 ```
 ./plasm -AM < hello.pla > hello.a